Árpád Szarvas

 Árpád Szarvas is a musician, best known as the lead singer, songwriter, lyricist, guitarist of EZ Basic.

 Early life and personal life

-Szarvas is from Szabadka and lived in Szeged, Hungary, however, he moved to the capital city, Budapest after graduating at Faculty of Arts and Humanities at the University of Szeged to pursue a music career.
+Szarvas is from Szabadka and lived in Szeged, Hungary, however, he moved to the capital city, Budapest after graduating at Faculty of Arts and Humanities at the University of Szeged to pursue a musical career.

 EZ Basic

 Szarvas played guitar in Pale Blue Eyes, a Szeged-based noise rock band while attending the secondary school.
 The band played music influenced by Nick Cave and the Bad Seeds, Sonic Youth, and Joy Division.
 However, he left the band and formed EZ Basic with his friend Dénes Pesztalics.
 Szarvas was influenced by bands such as The Jesus and Mary Chain, House of Love, Primal Scream, and Broadcast.
 He is the founding member of EZ Basic.

 Apart from EZ Basic, he also released music under the name Evil Men Have No Songs and Models Can't Fuck.